-Whether you’re planning a family vacation, a girls trip, or a singles holiday, here are the top Tuscany boutique hotels.
+Whether you’re planning a family vacation, a girls trip, or a singles holiday, here are the best boutique hotels Tuscany has on offer.

 La Bandita Townhouse is a small, intimate boutique hotel in the town of Pienza.
 It provides a quiet vacation in the Tuscan countryside.
 There are 12 spacious rooms and suites.
 All have ensuite bathrooms with a bath and complimentary bathrobe and slippers.